Rex Lease: Personal life

 In 1930, Lease pleaded guilty in a Malibu court to a charge of battery on actress and dancer Vivian Duncan.
 The charge resulted from his beating of Duncan at a home in Malibu Beach on July 7, 1930.
 He paid a $50 fine, insisting that she initiated the altercation.
 Duncan's brother, Harold, retaliated in August 1930, beating Lease in a hotel cafe in Hollywood.

 Lease was married at least five times.

 Death

-On January 3, 1966, Rex Lease was found dead by his son Richard on the kitchen floor at his Van Nuys, California, home.
+On January 3, 1966, Lease was found dead by his son Richard on the kitchen floor at his Van Nuys, California, home.
 He had died sometime between New Year's Eve and January 3.
 The cause of death was undisclosed.
 Richard was later shot and killed at age 25 in a road rage traffic altercation with two teenagers.